Kelephan pony

 Breeding details: Chance for twins 70+, no more than two foals at once

-Extra pictures for proper offspring growth: Foal with alteast one of parents, playing foal, foal with blue toy
+Extra pictures for proper offspring growth: Foal with at least one of parents, playing foal, foal with blue toy

 Visual references